artemf29/restaurantVote/README.md

 ### Description:
 <pre>
 * 2 types of users: administrator and regular users
-* The administrator can enter the restaurant and its dishes of the day (usually 2-5 items, only the name of the dish and the price)
+* Admin can input a restaurant and it's lunch menu of the day (2-5 items usually, just a dish name and price)
-* Dishes change every day (updates are made by administrators)
+* Menu change every day (updates are made by administrators)
 * Every restaurant offers a new menu every day
 * Users can vote on which restaurant they want to visit
 * Only one vote is counted per user